Diagnostic and Statistical Manual of Mental Disorders: DSM-IV definitions

-DSM-IV Categorization
+DSM-IV categorization

 The DSM-IV is a categorical classification system.
 The categories are prototypes, and a patient with a close approximation to the prototype is said to have that disorder.
 DSM-IV states, "there is no assumption each category of mental disorder is a completely discrete entity with absolute boundaries" but isolated, low-grade, and non-criterion (unlisted for a given disorder) symptoms are not given importance.
 Qualifiers are sometimes used: for example, to specify mild, moderate, or severe forms of a disorder.
 For nearly half the disorders, symptoms must be sufficient to cause "clinically significant distress or impairment in social, occupational, or other important areas of functioning", although DSM-IV-TR removed the distress criterion from tic disorders and several of the paraphilias due to their egosyntonic nature.
 Each category of disorder has a numeric code taken from the ICD coding system, used for health service (including insurance) administrative purposes.

 DSM-IV multi-axial system

-The DSM-IV was organized into a five-part axial system.
-Axis I provided information about clinical disorders, or any mental condition other than personality disorders and what was referred to in DSM editions prior to DSM-V as "mental retardation".
-Those were both covered on Axis II.
-Axis III covered medical conditions that could impact a person's disorder or treatment of a disorder and Axis IV covered psychosocial and environmental factors affecting the person.
-Axis V was the GAF, or global assessment of functioning, which was basically a numerical score between 0 and 100 that measured how much a person's psychological symptoms impacted their daily life.
+The DSM-IV was organized into a five-part axial system:

-DSM-IV Sourcebooks
+DSM-IV sourcebooks

 The DSM-IV does not specifically cite its sources, but there are four volumes of "sourcebooks" intended to be APA's documentation of the guideline development process and supporting evidence, including literature reviews, data analyses, and field trials.
 The sourcebooks have been said to provide important insights into the character and quality of the decisions that led to the production of DSM-IV, and the scientific credibility of contemporary psychiatric classification.